Havasu fall parking

 Bring sturdy water shoes to protect your feet on rocks and slippery surfaces.
 A waterproof dry bag keeps your phone, keys, and valuables safe.
 Pack a quick-dry towel, sun protection, and drinking water - never drink from the natural water source.

-HAVASU FALLS is a waterfalls on Havasu Creek (tributary to Colorado River) located in AZ, near FLAGSTAFF.
+Havasu Falls is a waterfalls on Havasu Creek (Tributary To Colorado River) located in Arizona, near Flagstaff.
 Plan your hike to Havasu Falls in Arizona.
 Learn about permits, the 10-mile trek, and essential safety tips for this iconic canyon destination.

 Camping at site, requires reservations